 - Figure captions, including a numbered list in consecutive order

-- Summary in Swedish (max.
+- Summary in English (max.
 3000 characters including spaces)

 - Concise author presentation, including both an e-mail and institution address